 After reading this I am feeling a bit more pessimistic than usual.
 Adults are used to tossing health caution to the wind for themselves, but we were vigilant about protecting the health of our children.
-Now we seem to disregard the recommendations of pediatricians — the very people who can help us do the most possible to ensure that our kids grown into strong and productive adults.
+Now we seem to disregard the recommendations of pediatricians — the very people who can help us do the most possible to ensure that our kids grow into strong and productive adults.
 Are we as a society less and less concerned about the development of strong minds?
 Times reporter Tamar Lewin writes:

 Despite the American Academy of Pediatrics’ longstanding recommendations to the contrary, children under 8 are spending more time than ever in front of screens…